verivital/behaverify/metamodel/README.md

 			case { env cookies_requested} end_case result { True } end_result
 			result {True, False} end_result
 		} end_environment_statement
-		#comment# cookies can be requsted at any point, but once requested, can't be unrequsted #end_comment#
+		#comment# cookies can be requsted at any point,
+		but once requested, can't be unrequsted #end_comment#
-		#comment# we assume that cookies don't appear or disappear in general, so we need to clarify that #end_comment#
+		#comment# we assume that cookies don't appear or disappear in general.
+		No need to specify that.#end_comment#
 	} end_update_values
 } end_environment